-xvii We compared HCRIS data on investor-owned status to AHA data on investor-owned status for individual hospitals.
-For cases in which the two data sources disagreed, we considered the hospital to be not investor owned. xviii Quintiles are used to align with prior health services research on defining the safety net, including: Office of the Assistant Secretary for Planning and Evaluation.
+xvii Quintiles are used to a lign with prior health services research on defining the safety net, including: Office of the Assistant Secretary for Planning and Evaluation.
 Social risk factors and performance under Medicare's Value-Based Purchasing Programs: a report required by the Improving Medicare Post-Acute Care Transformation (IMPACT) Act of 2014.
 Washington, DC: U.S. Department of Health and Human Services; December 2016.